Black History Month – Essential Reading

 By Gloria Ann Wesley

-The City of Halifax located a number of undesirable industries in Africville but refused residents’ demands for basic services such as running water, sewage disposal, paved roads, street lights, a cemetery, public transit, garbage collection and adequate police protection.
+The City of Halifax located several undesirable industries in Africville but refused residents’ demands for basic services such as running water, sewage disposal, paved roads, street lights, a cemetery, public transit, garbage collection, and adequate police protection.

-City planners developed urban renewal plans and city politicians agreed to demolish the community.
+City planners developed urban renewal plans, and city politicians agreed to demolish the community.
 Residents strongly opposed relocation, but city officials ignored their protests and began to seize and bulldoze the homes.
 In 1967, the church was demolished — in the middle of the night.
-This was a blow that signaled the end of Africville.
+This was a blow that signalled the end of Africville.

 In the 1970s, some community members organized and began working for an apology and compensation.
-In 2010, Halifax’s mayor made a public apology for the community’s suffering and mistreatment.
+In 2010, Halifax’s mayor publicly apologized for the community’s suffering and mistreatment.
 Some former residents accepted this; others continued to campaign for restitution.
 This new edition documents the continued fight for compensation by community members and their descendants.
-The spirit and resilience of Africville lives on in new generations of African Nova Scotians.
+The spirit and resilience of Africville live on in new generations of African Nova Scotians.

 Other Authors

 This book provides a vision for how social justice movements can become sharper and more effective through principled struggle, healing justice, and leadership development.
-It also offers a flexible model of what deeply effective organizing can be, anchored in the Chicago model of activism, which features long-term commitment, cultural sensitivity, creative strategizing, and multiple cross-group alliances.
-And Unapologetic provides a clear framework for activists committed to building transformative power, encouraging young people to see themselves as visionaries and leaders.
+It also offers a flexible model of deeply effective organizing, anchored in the Chicago model of activism, which features long-term commitment, cultural sensitivity, creative strategizing, and multiple cross-group alliances.
+Unapologetic provides a clear framework for activists committed to building transformative power, encouraging young people to see themselves as visionaries and leaders.

 Women, Race & Class